-If 2 channels are available for the 1st Remote, the B key will display 2 PGM.
+If 2 channels are available for the first Remote Panel, the B key will display 2 PGM.
 If 3 channels are available, the B key will display 3 PGM.

-How to Return to the Main Menu
+Returning to the Main Menu

 From any section of the application, except Playlist mode, press SHIFT+MENU on the first Remote Control panel to return to the main menu.